Skip to content

 Puppies

-Fear and Reactivity (reactivity = barking and lunging at triggers, either on or off-leash)
+(reactivity = barking and lunging at triggers, either on or off-leash)

 Separation Anxiety